-THREE-DIMENSIONAL (3D) DESIGN
+THREE-DIMENSIONAL (3D) DESIGN 9197 Grades 10-12 1 Credit

 This course provides the opportunity for students to develop perceptual, creative, technical, and problem-solving skills in a sculptural context.
-Students will learn basic world histories of three-dimensional design as well as becoming aware of contemporary ideas.
-Students in this course will explore and learn the basic concepts of three-dimensional design, the technical application of a variety of tools and materials, and develop perceptual skills through analyzing and identifying three-dimensional visual components.
+Students will learn basic world histories of 3D design and become aware of contemporary ideas.
+Students in this course will explore and learn the basic concepts of 3D design, the technical application of a variety of tools and materials, and develop perceptual skills through analyzing and identifying three-dimensional visual components.
 Activities will include both additive and subtractive methods in a diverse range of media.

-Prerequisite: Art I; any Ceramics or Crafts course offering
+Prerequisite: Art I or any Ceramics/Crafts course offering

-AP ART HISTORY 9151 Grades 11-12 1 Weighted Credit
+AP ART HISTORY 9151